Zinc Saves Kids

 THOUSAND

-The number of children estimated to die from zinc deficiency related issues annually.
+The number of children estimated to die from zinc deficiency related issues annually

 MILLION

-The funding provided so far in support of the Zinc Saves Kids initiative with UNICEF.
+The funding provided so far in support of the Zinc Saves Kids initiative

 Our Programs